paulhedlund/2018GISLIS/Exercises/widget3.md

 	</div>
     ```

 3) The rest of the steps will involve editing the existing **widget.js** file.
 Start by adding the dojo charting libraries.
+Make sure all you commas are in the correct places.

     ```
 	'dojox/charting/Chart',